When to fly to Cancun

 - If you'd like a quieter time, avoid Spring Break season.
 Visit at the start of June.

-- The Isla de Mujeres lies 13km (8 miles) from Cancun, an hour's boat journey.
+- The Isla de Mujeres lies 8 miles (13 km) from Cancun, an hour's boat journey.
 This small island is a wonderful place to swim, visit the sea-turtle nursery, and pick up some souvenirs in the local shops.

 - Swimming with whale sharks is memorable.
 Time your flights to Cancun for between June and September; this is when the whale sharks migrate to the Yucatan Peninsula.
 The Whale Shark Festival takes place on Isla Mujeres every July.
-Isla Holbox, about 20km (12 miles) away, is another great place to see the majestic creatures as well as flocks and flocks of colourful bird life.
+Isla Holbox, about 12 miles (20 km) away, is another great place to see the majestic creatures as well as flocks and flocks of colourful bird life.